 “Congratulations to [Watersheds Canada] for helping to protect our Great Lakes.
 This is a great example of community groups coming together to help ensure that our Great Lakes are drinkable, swimmable and fishable.” — Environment Minister Jim Bradley

 For more information about maintaining your naturalized shoreline, download our Shoreline Vegetation Stewardship Manual.

 Want to better understand the benefits of a natural shoreline check out this information poster Natural Edge – Ribbon of Life

 Have a peek below at a testimonial from one of our 2016 Natural Edge program participants, Geoff Manchester!

 We have planted over 11,550 shrubs and trees on 18,500 square metres of shoreline on 42 different lakes, rivers and creeks for 122 property owners!

-Participation in the Spring 2018 planting season will book up quickly, so any shoreline landowner interested in this program should contact Watersheds Canada.
+Participation in the Fall 2018 planting season will book up quickly, so any shoreline landowner interested in this program should contact Watersheds Canada.